 Use back seat hammocks, guard nets, harness seat belts, or simply their kennel/crate to ensure their safety and comfort for the ride.
-Be sure to also feed them three hours prior to the drive and plan to make multiple stops so they can stretch their legs, drink water, and do their business.
+Be sure also to feed them three hours before the drive and plan to make multiple stops so they can stretch their legs, drink water, and do their business.

-The idea of flying your pet may sound worrisome or uncomfortable to you, but not to worry!
+Flying your pet may sound worrisome or uncomfortable to you, but not to worry!
 Hundreds of pets travel via airplane every day.
-Be sure that the crate they will be traveling in is large enough for them to stand and turn around in.
+Be sure that the crate they will be traveling in is large enough for them to stand and turn around.